mzaidx7/clarity-compass-final/README.md

 ## 📋 Project Overview

 **ClarityCompass** is a comprehensive burnout prevention system designed specifically for university students.
-It combines validated psychological assessments (DASS-21), behavioral data analysis, and machine learning to provide:
+It combines a 19-item burnout assessment, behavioral data analysis, and machine learning to provide:

-- 🎯 **Real-time burnout risk assessment** using a Random Forest ML model (86% accuracy)
+- 🎯 **Real-time burnout risk assessment** using a Random Forest Regressor (R² ≈ 0.86)
 - 📊 **7-day burnout forecasting** based on historical patterns and upcoming deadlines
 - 📅 **Smart calendar integration** with stress-weighted event tracking
 - 📈 **Progress monitoring** with achievement tracking and trend visualization